-The physiotherapist plays an important role in the coordinated multidisciplinary management of treatable symptoms in a progressive, untreatable disease.1-3 The assessment of physical and respiratory symptoms and provision of advice, exercises, management strategies, and aids allow adjustment to altered demands of activities of daily living.
-An improvement in the quality of life is the principal aim of intervention in ALS and can be achieved by person-centred care, shaped to the goals of each individual.1,4-6
+The physiotherapist plays an important role in the coordinated multidisciplinary management of treatable symptoms in a progressive, untreatable disease.^{1-3} The assessment of physical and respiratory symptoms and provision of advice, exercises, management strategies, and aids allow adjustment to altered demands of activities of daily living.1 An improvement in the quality of life is the principal aim of intervention in ALS and can be achieved by person-centred care, shaped to the goals of each individual.^{1,4-6}

-The main presenting sign of ALS is asymmetrical muscle weakness which can be rapidly progressive, leading to functional limitations and reduced exercise tolerance.
-Presentation and progression can vary significantly according to the site and extent of motor neuron damage, and therefore management has to be tailored to specific needs identified during assessment.
+The main presenting sign of ALS is asymmetrical muscle weakness^{1,2} which can be rapidly progressive, leading to functional limitations and reduced exercise tolerance.7 Presentation and progression can vary significantly according to the site and extent of motor neuron damage, and therefore management has to be tailored to specific needs identified during assessment.8

-The initial physiotherapy assessment provides a baseline and establishes current needs by identifying impairments as well as limitations in activity and participation.
-It focuses on the musculoskeletal system with regard to muscle length, power, and tone, joint range of movement (ROM), as well as respiratory function, activity levels, and fatigue.
-Difficulties with mobility and activities of daily living are established, as well as perceptions of quality of life.
-Treatable symptoms of the disease are identified and interventions planned.
+The initial physiotherapy assessment provides a baseline and establishes current needs by identifying impairments as well as limitations in activity and participation.9 It focuses on the musculoskeletal system with regard to muscle length, power, and tone, joint range of movement (ROM), as well as respiratory function, activity levels, and fatigue.10 Difficulties with mobility and activities of daily living are established, as well as perceptions of quality of life.4 Treatable symptoms of the disease are identified and interventions planned.
 The findings provide information to assist the multidisciplinary team in coordinating care and are used for monitoring and predicting progression throughout the course of the disease.
-This allows timely advice regarding anticipated changes in disease presentation.

-The findings from the initial assessment enable the therapist to assist the patient in setting treatment goals, allowing the individual affected by ALS to maintain autonomy of care.8,11-14 Treatment goals enable the physiotherapist to plan an appropriate, comprehensive, and meaningful rehabilitation programme and to review achievements and change.
-In the initial stages of the disease, therapy goals may be aimed at optimizing function and independence, and with disease progression the goals change to focus on maintaining functional mobility by provision of aids and maximization of quality of life.
+This allows timely advice regarding anticipated changes in disease presentation.5 maintain autonomy of care.^{8,11-14} Treatment goals enable the physiotherapist to plan an appropriate, comprehensive, and meaningful rehabilitation programme and to review achievements and change.1 In the initial stages of the disease, therapy goals may be aimed at optimizing function and independence, and with disease progression the goals change to focus on maintaining functional mobility by provision of aids and maximization of quality of life.8